splynx/docs/files/en/configuration/voice/auto_cdr_processing/auto_cdr_processing.md

 But CSV file must contain such required columns as `Source`, `Datetime` (or separated `Date`, `Time` columns), `Duration`, `Destination` and `Type`.
 And columns quantity and columns order (`Pos.`) should be the same as in imported file.

 ![](fields.png)

+But **it never hurts to include the final price of each call, message or data into the CSV file.
+It means that you should upload CDR files that have been already rated.**

 After Auto CDR processing entries have been added, you can run import manually (in order to test it's functionality, after successful test results, the auto import can be enabled to execute all the processing actions automatically), in `Config → Voice → Auto CDR processing`, simply click on the <icon class="image-icon">![](import_icon.png)</icon> (Run import) button.
 Before running an import, we recommend to check the files preview that will be imported: